Is there an SAT or ACT requirement?

 Basically, just be yourself and come prepared to talk about your life experiences; we really want to know who you are!
 Familiarize yourself with the College’s behavioral expectations and general policies, all available on our website (www.cofo.edu) in the College Catalog and Student Handbook.
 It is recommended that applicants dress professionally for the interview.
 As with any type of formal interview with any organization, applicants should familiarize themselves with organizational expectations and present themselves in accordance.

-Does working at C of O pay for all the tuition?
+Does working at C of O pay for all the Cost of Education?

-No. Of the actual cost of education (tuition), the work provided by the student pays about a quarter of this cost.
+No. Of the actual cost of education, the work provided by the student pays about a quarter of this cost.
 The College guarantees to meet the remainder of the cost that state or federal grants do not cover, by providing a scholarship to each student.
-Bottom line….students pay no cash for tuition!
+Room and board is a seperate cost.

 Can only needy kids attend C of O?